 Brokerage firms and financial institutions post stock ratings based on their views of the market and the fundamental and technical situation of the analyzed stock.
 Unfortunately, the accuracy of these predictions is not very high, and certainly not a direct buy or sell signal

-Moving averages are indicators for traders to detect stock direction.
+A favorite tool of many technical analysts are the moving averages, that easily show market direction.
 A moving average is calculated as the simple mean of the previous N periods (usually sessions).
 Moving averages are usually calculated on different periods depending on the trading timeframe 21, 50, 100 and 200 days are the most usual moving averages

-Traders use support and resistance levels to find price points in the stock price action that may work as glass ceiling, containing the price of a stock to move in certain direction.
+Technical analysts use support and resistance levels to find price points on a chart that may behave as barriers, preventing the price of a stock to move in certain direction.
 Supports are levels where the price may stop as it falls.
-This means that the price is more likely to "bounce off" this level rather than break through it.
-Nevertheless, if the price breaks down the support, it is likely to continue descending until meeting another support level.
-On the other side, a resistance level is where the price tends to find resistance as it moves up.
-Likewise, this means that the price is more liable to "rebound" at this level, and if it finally crosses this level, it will rally more easily until it approaches the next resistance
+Price is more likely to "bounce off" this level rather than break through it.
+Nevertheless, if the price breaks down the support, it will probably continue descending until finding another support level.
+On the contrary, resistance levels are where the price may find a curb as it moves up.
+Likewise, the price is more likely to "bounce off" at this level, and if it finally crosses this level, the price will rally easily until it finds the next resistance

 The current resistance levels are: